broadinstitute/gatk/README.md

 source("scripts/install_R_packages.R")
 ```

-##Creating a GATK project in the IntelliJ IDE:
+##Creating a GATK project in the IntelliJ IDE (last tested with version 2016.2.4):

 * Ensure that you have `gradle` and the Java 8 JDK installed

-* Install the TestNG and Gradle plugins (in preferences)
+* You may need to install the TestNG and Gradle plugins (in preferences)

 * Clone the GATK repository using git